Ezekiel

 Ezekiel, also spelled Ezechiel (/ɪˈziːkiəl/; יְחֶזְקֵאל /he/; Ἰεζεκιήλ /grc/), was an Israelite priest.
 The Book of Ezekiel, relating his visions and acts, is named after him.

 The Abrahamic religions acknowledge Ezekiel as a prophet.
 According to the narrative, Ezekiel prophesied the destruction of Judah's capital city Jerusalem.
 In 587 BC, the Neo-Babylonian Empire conquered Jerusalem, destroyed Solomon's Temple, and sent the Judahite upper classes into the Babylonian captivity.

 However, Ezekiel also prophesied the eventual restoration of the Jewish people to the Land of Israel.
 It is believed he died around 570 BC; Ezekiel's Tomb is a Jewish religious site in Mesopotamia.
 Three decades later, in 539 BC, the Persian empire conquered Babylon and the Edict of Cyrus repatriated the exiles.

+Etymology

 The name "Ezekiel" means "God is strong" or "God strengthens" in Hebrew.

 Biblical account

 The author of the Book of Ezekiel presents himself as Ezekiel, the son of Buzi, born into a priestly (kohen) lineage.
 The author dates his first divine encounter to "the thirtieth year" according to Ezekiel 1:1–2.
 Ezekiel describes his calling to be a prophet, detailing his encounter with God and four "living creatures" with four wheels beside them.

 According to Ezekiel 1:1 and 3:15, Ezekiel and his wife lived during the Babylonian captivity on the banks of the Kebar Canal in Tel Abib near Nippur (Note: Not to be confused with modern day Tel Aviv, located on the Mediterranean coastline.
 However, this location's name was influenced by Ezekiel 3:15.) with other exiles from the Kingdom of Judah.
 There is no mention of him having children.